 The Group's Fiesta Hotel & Casino property is an integrated resort anchored by a casino located in the heart of Lima's prime Miraflores district.
 The hotel has 66 suites, 3,750 square meters of office space and up to 300 parking spaces.
-The casino is approximately 5,740 square meters with 423 slot machines and 214 table positions.
-The Group sold its El Dorado slot operation in December 2016 and its assets were properly disposed.
+The casino has approximately 423 slot machines and 214 table positions.

-Summary of Peru 2016 Consolidated P&L:
+Summary of Peru 2017 Consolidated P&L:

-Our Peru profit / (loss) summary for the twelve months ended December 31, 2016, as compared with the same period of 2015 is set out below.
-In summary, Peru revenue has reduced by \$2.7 million or 10.1% on a USD basis (see "Forex" note below for information on currency neutral revenue), while property EBITDA has decreased by \$1.0 million or 21.6% despite aggressive efficiency programs.
+Our Peru profit / (loss) summary for the twelve months ended December 31, 2017, as compared with the same period of 2016 is set out below.
+In summary, Peru revenue has reduced by \$2.6 million or 10.9%, while property EBITDA has decreased by \$641 thousand despite having reduced expenses by approximately \$2.0 million as compared to 2016.